10 Actionable Ways to Engage Meeting Attendees

 Your Next Meeting Challenge

-At your next meeting, try one engagement idea from this article.
+At your next meeting or event, try one engagement idea from this article.
 Ask a question.
 Share a story.
 Use a poll or reflection moment.
 Notice how the energy shifts.
 Watch how faces light up and conversation flows again.

 And if you’re planning a conference or retreat, remember this: the right keynote speaker can transform the entire atmosphere.
 They know how to engage an audience from the first word and set the emotional tone for success.